6 weeks (3 sprints)

 This was an exciting project to deliver because it introduced new app architecture to the worker mobile app for the first time in years.
 It also included new components and significant UI enhancements.

 The home screen concept came out of early sketches and was fleshed out during the divergent design workshop.
 Instead of landing directly in the calendar, now when workers opened their app they would see personalized, relevant, and timely content so they would know immediately what needed their attention and what they should act on.

-This was one of the first and the most comprehensive use of AWS microservices.
+This was the most comprehensive use of AWS microservices yet at Shiftgig.
 The home screen was built as its own microservice that pulled in various content from other microservices.
-This was a big first step in dismantling our monolithic legacy architecture and rebuilding with small independent services to make our applications easier to scale and faster to develop.
+A big first step in dismantling our monolithic legacy architecture and rebuilding with small independent services to make our applications easier to scale and faster to develop.